loganbrick/Pizzas/README.md

 In _views/js/main.js_:

 * Prevented some layout thrashing by moving body.scrollTop outside of the loop in the updatePositions function
-* Changed the amount of loop iterations by calculating the maximum amount of oscillating pizzas to be shown on the screen
+* Changed the amount of moving pizza loop iterations by calculating the maximum amount of oscillating pizzas to be shown on the screen
+* Precalculated the locations of the oscillating pizzas since there were only 5 relative locations they can be in
+* Used transformX rather than setting the 'left' property for the oscillating pizzas and warned the browser the element will transform
+* Re-wrote the logic behind the pizza slider as the old was unnecessarily complex and forced synchronous layouts

 In _pizza.html_:

 *Optimized the pizza image and pizzeria.jpg
 *Optimized the Bootstrap CSS

-###_Directory Structure_

-*project root directory
- *dev - Contains non-minified files
- *prod - Contains minified files

-The prod contents are active as my GitHub Page for testing purposes.

 ## Old contents are below